Published: December 16, 2020

 There’s a great video on mobile-friendly websites that explains how it should look in plain language:

-Sure thing, they will have to give you their personal info, but just for now don’t ask too much — let them check everything they need on your website and then offer to start the applying process.
+Sure thing, they will have to give you their personal info, but try not to ask too much at least in the beginning — let them check everything they need to on your website and then offer to start the applying process.

-Normally, websites for couriers would ask for a full name, phone number, and email (during the sign up).
+Normally, websites for couriers ask for full name, phone number, and email (during the signup process).

-For instance, Glovo’s applying process looks like this.
+For instance, Glovo’s application process looks like this.
 You:

-To assist couriers in delivering, you could implement a map with a navigator into your app.
+To assist couriers in delivering, you could implement a map with a navigator into your digital product.

-It’s in your interest that the order is delivered as fast as possible.
+It’s in your interest that orders are delivered as fast as possible.
 But some maps and navigators may not be precise enough or work intermittently.

 So make sure that your in-built navigator works precisely and shows the fastest routes.

-Besides, you might need routes for various vehicles since the one for a car may not be convenient or safe for a bicycle.
+Moreover, you might need different routes for different vehicles since the one for a car may not be convenient or safe for a bicycle.

-Additionally, you can use this feature as a sort of dispenser.
+Additionally, you can use this feature as a sort of a dispenser.

-For instance, there are already enough customers to deliver orders in certain parts of the city.
+For instance, there are already enough couriers to deliver orders to customers in certain parts of the city.

-So, what you can do is show couriers that now they have to go to another area where there are not enough workers.
+So, what you can do is show couriers that now they have to go to another area where there are not enough workers yet.